The Second World War, 1939-1945

 Photographer unknown.
 Reproduced by the permission of the Greenspond Historical Society.

 Photographer unknown.
-Reproduced by the permission of the Archives and Manuscripts Division (Coll.
-109 5.01.004), Queen Elizabeth II Library, Memorial University, St. John’s, NL.
+Reproduced by the permission of Archives and Special Collections (Coll.
+109 5.01.004), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John’s, NL.

 The construction and maintenance of this military infrastructure changed the economy of Newfoundland and Labrador.
 Thousands of local people found work for good wages during the construction phase of the bases.
 Many men and women continued to find employment in the operation of the bases once construction had been finished.
 Wartime demand for foodstuffs and rationing measures led to improved marketing conditions in the fishing industry.
 Economic problems partially offset the prosperity brought about by the military presence and revived fishery.
 Inflation and housing shortages, for example, were constant problems, especially in major centres, throughout the war.

 Photographer unknown.
-Reproduced by the permission of the Archives and Manuscripts Division (Coll.
-109 3.01.17), Queen Elizabeth II Library, Memorial University, St. John’s, NL.
+Reproduced by the permission of Archives and Special Collections (Coll.
+109 3.01.17), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John’s, NL.